Thousands in Bahamas struggle to find work after Dorian

 “I have no money.
 That’s why we have to be in lines like these,” he said.
 “We’re wondering where our next meal is coming from.”

-Henfield and many others left unemployed by the storm said it has been hard to find a new job because they have no longer has a car or clothes for interviews.
+Henfield and many others left unemployed by the storm said it has been hard to find a new job because they no longer have cars or clothes for interviews.
 The clients they once served are gone, too, added Melon Grant, a beautician who owned a business in Freeport called “Da Best of Da Best.”

 “Everybody lost their job, so nobody paying to get their hair done,” she said as she shook her head.
 “There’s no opportunity after the storm because everywhere is basically damaged.
 Right now it’s just hopeless.”